mdrews93/nlp-notebook-portfolio/README.md

 # nlp notebook portfolio
 My portfolio of natural language processing Jupyter Notebooks.
-These were developed as part of my work as a Data Scientist at the start-up IT.com.
-These notebooks demonstrate expertise in the full machine learning pipeline, in Python development within Jupyter notebooks, and in a wide variety of NLP tasks.
+These were developed as part of my work as a Data Scientist.
+These notebooks demonstrate my expertise in the full machine learning pipeline, in Python development within Jupyter notebooks, and in a wide variety of NLP tasks.

 ## notebooks